nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 3a.
 The given index is invalid

 > 3a1.
-AddressBook shows an error message <br>
+MustDoList shows an error message <br>
   Use case resumes at step 2

-{More to be added}
+#### Use case: Edit a task

+**MSS**

+1. User requests to list task
+2. MustDoList shows a list of tasks
+3. User requests to edit a specific task in the list
+4. MustDoList confirms the change with user
+5. User confirmed the changes
+6. MustDoList edits the task <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+MustDoList shows an error message <br>
+  Use case resumes at step 2

+5a.
+User cancel the changes

+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
-2. Should be able to hold up to 1000 persons.
+2. Should be able to hold up to 1000 tasks.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.

-{More to be added}
+5. Should backup the MustDoList to prevent data-loss
+6. Should have a small overall program size
+7. Should have fast response time.
+8. Should be accessible and usable only by authorized users
+9. Should protect task information

 ## Appendix D : Glossary